May is Mind Your Mind Month. Help promote mental wellness in May and everyday. To learn more, go to www.mindyourmindproject.org

 Learn more about helping those who might be developing a mental health problem or experiencing a mental health or suicidal crisis.
-For a list of upcoming trainings, click on the flyer below.
-General training flyer Fall 2015 Mental Health First Aid (MHFA) Eight-hour training to help the public identify, understand and respond to signs of […]
+Mental Health First Aid (MHFA) Eight-hour training to help the public identify, understand and respond to signs of various mental health problems; 12 Human Resource Management credits In this course, you will learn: […]

 Employee mental wellness is just as important as physical wellness in creating and maintaining a healthy, safe and productive workplace.
 Key to achieving this is creating a workplace environment that promotes mental wellness, supports employees’ efforts to maintain their mental health, and encourages help-seeking when needed.
 Unfortunately, 60% of Americans cited work as very/somewhat significant […]